toxic-spanner/mcil-common/README.md

 ### Command normalisation

 Any relative coordinates in a command are changed to be relative to the _origin point_, or the coordinates (0,0,0) in the world representation.
+To do this, the library must 'guess' which axis the relative direction is for.

+By default, `mcil-common` will use the first relative coordinate as the X-axis, the second as the Y-axis, and the third as the Z-axis.
+The library provides some 'flags' to customize this behaviour, however.

+There are four flags, all of which go after the numbder in the relative coordinate.
+These flags are:

+ - `*` - specifies that the library _should not_ change the relative coordinate.
+For example, `~5*` will become `~5`
+ - `x` or `X` - specifies that the coordinate is on the X-axis.
+For example, `~5x` or `~5X`
+ - `y` or `Y` - specifies that the coordinate is on the Y-axis.
+For example, `~5y` or `~5Y`
+ - `z` or `Z` - specifies that the coordinate is on the Z-axis.
+For example, `~5z` or `~5Z`

+If a coordinate is specified to be on a certain axis, the remaining coordinates, if they do not have a flag, will use positions relative to that coordinate.
+For example, if a coordinate is specified as to be on the Y axis, the next one will be guessed to be on the Z axis, and the next one on the X axis, unless an axis is explicitly provided.